Version 1.4 - Last Updated: 05 May 2026

 Q3: What should providers do if they are not currently registered with OfS?

-A: To access the LLE from 1 January 2027, providers must be registered in one of the OfS registration categories.
+A: To access the LLE from 1 January 2027, providers in England must be registered in one of the OfS registration categories.
 To find out more about registering with the OfS, visit the OfS website.

 Q4: For providers in Wales, Northern Ireland and Scotland how will the implementation of LLE impact their course submission?